A Root Canal Procedure Can Save Your Infected Tooth

 The Benefits of Root Canal Therapy

-Root canal therapy will not only save your tooth, it could also protect the rest of your smile and your overall health.
+Root canal therapy is a restorative treatment that could not only save your tooth, but also protect the rest of your smile and your overall health.
 Untreated infection can lead to cavities, additional infected teeth, and gum disease.
 In some cases, the bacteria could even enter into your blood stream, causing life-threatening infections in other parts of your body.

 While a tooth extraction may be a less complex procedure, Dr. Archacki will always try to save your natural tooth whenever possible.
 He offers durable, lifelike restorations, but nothing matches the strength and longevity of a biological tooth.
 Furthermore, extraction is a lengthier and costlier treatment in the long run.
 When you receive root canal therapy, you will typically leave your second appointment with a beautiful and fully functional smile.